 Describe Your Content In The H1 Tag

-Of course, be careful not to go overboard.
-As with anything SEO, your H1 tag should not be overstuffed full of keywords in an attempt to rank higher in search engines.
-Use just one of your most relevant keywords in a way that feels natural.
-Any supporting keywords can be used in your H2, H3 heading and body content.
+Being clear is far more important, so use just one of your most relevant keywords in a way that feels natural.
+Any supporting keywords can be used in your H2 tags (and so on), and body content.

 Format Your H1 Tag To Make It Stand Out